T. C. Roberson High School: Overview

 T.C.
 Roberson is located right by W.W.
 Estes Elementary School, Valley Springs Middle School, as well as Charles T. Koontz Intermediate School, making it a convenient location for both parents and students.
 Roberson is also home to the Progressive Education Program (PEP) which is a program dedicated to students with both mental and physical disabilities.
 The PEP program allows these students to attend school and have the same opportunities as any other student, such as having gym class, art class, math and reading lessons, and getting to meet and interact with classmates.
 The current principal of the PEP program is Thea Wilson.

 Athletics

 T.C.
 Roberson is affiliated with the North Carolina High School Athletic Association (NCHSAA).
 Its team name are the Rams, with the school colors being blue and gold.

 Roberson's main rivals in athletics in the Asheville area are A.C.
 Reynolds High School and Asheville High School.
 The school is well known for being a powerhouse in basketball, soccer, cross country, swimming, tennis, and baseball.

 In 2025, the T.C.
-Roberson baseball team won its third consecutive North Carolina 4A state championship, making them the first North Carolina 4A (North Carolina's former highest classification) baseball team to accomplish a three-peat.
+Roberson baseball team won its third consecutive NCHSAA 4A state championship, making them the first NCHSAA 4A (North Carolina's former highest classification for high school athletics) baseball team to accomplish a three-peat.
 This also marked the school's seventh baseball state championship overall.
 In total, T.C.
 Roberson has had four alumni play Major League Baseball, with 20 former T.C.
 Roberson baseball players having been drafted in the MLB draft.